weihoran/Cloud-Native-Map/Tools.md

 - [**Azure Documentation**](https://docs.microsoft.com/en-us/azure/)
 - [**Google Cloud Documentation**](https://cloud.google.com/docs)

-Feel free to explore these resources to gain deeper insights into each tool and how they can be integrated into your DevOps and containerization workflows.
+Explore these resources to gain deeper insights into each tool and how they can be integrated into your DevOps and containerization workflows.